-As a U.S. company, we are required to comply with the economic sanctions and embargo programs administered by the Office of Foreign Assets Control and similar multi-national bodies and governmental agencies worldwide, and the Foreign Corrupt Practices Act ("FCPA").
+As a U.S. company, we are required to comply with the economic sanctions and embargo programs administered by the Office of Foreign Assets Control ("OFAC") and similar multi-national bodies and governmental agencies worldwide, and the Foreign Corrupt Practices Act ("FCPA").
+OFAC places restrictions on the sale or export of certain products and services to certain countries and persons, including most recently to Russia, Belarus, and portions of Ukraine.
 A violation of a sanction or embargo program, or of the FCPA, or similar laws prohibiting certain payments to governmental officials, could subject us, and individual employees, to a regulatory enforcement action as well as significant civil and criminal penalties which could adversely impact our business and operations.